 - Rethinking scale: Traditional hotels would scale by adding more rooms through new properties.
 Airbnb doesn’t own inventory.
 Instead, it scales by improving its ability to match users, leveraging better data.

-This pattern in platform-enabled disruption isn’t specific to AirBnB.
-Platforms like YouTube, Wikipedia, KickStarter, oDesk and the Android app store, all exhibit these characteristics to varying extent.
+This pattern in platform-enabled disruption isn’t specific to Airbnb.
+Platforms like YouTube, Wikipedia, KickStarter, Upwork and the Android app store, all exhibit these characteristics to varying extent.
 We discuss this in further detail below.

 Rethinking Value Creation